Lucas-Ribeiro-Rodrigues/Finder-server/README.md

-The server for the app Finder made with NodeJs
+The server for the app Finder made with NodeJs and firebase